xingmeichen/helper/README.md

 ## Problems during the development
 ### To solve the gateway timeout problem
-The detail of ther problem is that when I try to update database, it will always timeout but query request works well.
+The detail of the problem is that when I try to update database, it will always timeout but query request works well.
 Actually, I just make a mistake of spelling, set read timeout for ribbon works well.
 So, this problem has been resolved now.

 ### Hystrix and ribbon timeout setting